Land reform in Vietnam: Precolonial Vietnam

 There were two types of land ownership in precolonial Vietnam: Private ownership (this land could be traded freely) and state ownership (this land was primarily assigned to landless peasants for cultivation).
 These two types of land ownerships were taxed at the same rates.

 The historical precolonial state regularly seized privately owned land and assigned it to landless peasants under a state owned system.
-Such land equalization programs (ph´ep quan ˆ điˆe `ền) have been documented since the 11th century.
+Such land equalization programs (phép quân điền) have been documented since the 11th century.
 A well-documented land equalization program was conducted in Binh Dinh Province in 1839.

 The Nguyen Dynasty carried out a land registry to establish formal land ownership across Vietnam over the period 1805–1836.
 The Vietnamese state raised its revenue primarily from agricultural land taxes and head taxes, which necessitated accurate surveys of land holding and effective censuses of adult males.
 Private owners of land had incentives to hide landless farmers who were in their employ in order to evade taxes.
 However, peasants under the state ownership system were incentivized to make themselves known in order to not lose cultivation rights.